PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Two-way Channel - First commitment](./two-way-channel1.svg)

 If Alice wants to increase Bob's balance in the channel to 0.02 BTC, she continues in exactly the same way as for the one-way payment channel.
 She constructs a new commitment transaction which sends 0.98 BTC to herself and 0.02 BTC to Bob.
-Again, the only difference is that the TXO for Bob is an rTXO.
+Again, the only difference is that the TXO for Bob in the CTx is an rTXO.

-Commitment state 2:
+Commitment state 2 is:

 ![Two-way Channel - Second commitment](./two-way-channel2.svg)

-You'll notice that the rTXO in commitment transaction uses the same revocation secret as for commitment transaction 1.
-Why is that?
-Well, revocation hashes only come into play when Alice wants to reduce Bob's balance in the channel.
-Since we're increasing Bob's balance, we're not going to revoke the transaction, so we can continue to use the same rev.
+You'll notice that the rTXO in commitment transaction uses the same revocation secret as for CTx1.
+That's because Alice only needs to revoke an old CTx if her balance in the new CTx has increased.
+She doesn't need to revoke CTx1 (which gives her 0.99 BTC) since she'd be perfectly happy for Bob to broadcast CTx1 instead of CTx2 (which gives her 0.98 BTC).

 This is an important point which will be relied upon later.
 Revocation secrets only need to be revealed when the balance in a rTXO decreases.
 If the amount encumbered with the revocation secret increases from one commitment state to the next, the same revocation secret can be used.

-If Bob now wants to pay Alice 0.01 BTC and reduce his balance back to 0.01 BTC, he provides her with a new rhash (rhash2), which she uses to construct commitment transaction 3.
-Once she's sent commitment transaction 3 to Bob, Bob sends her rev1, which revokes commitment 1 and commitment 2:
+If Bob now wants to pay Alice 0.01 BTC and reduce his balance back to 0.01 BTC, he provides her with a new rhash (rhash2), which she uses to construct CTx3.
+Once she's sent CTx3 to Bob, Bob sends her rev1, which revokes CTx1 and CTx2:

 ![Two-way Channel - Third commitment](./two-way-channel3.svg)

 Finally, Alice wants to increase Bob's balance to 0.02 BTC again.
-She constructs commitment transaction 4 using h(rev2):
+She constructs CTx4 using h(rev2):

 ![Two-way Channel - Fourth commitment](./two-way-channel4.svg)

-Bob can close the channel as soon as the rTXO timeout duration has elapsed by signing and broadcasting the most recent commitment transaction.
+Bob can close the channel as soon as the rTXO timeout duration has elapsed by signing and broadcasting the most recent CTx.

 ## Everlasting Payment Channels